rbjones/StarDust/wikibook/StarDust.md

 Not everyone will see this goal as sufficient, or even desirable.
 Putting aside for the moment those who doubt its desirability, and addressing those who consider it insufficient, their own desire for more (than universal fulfilment) will form a part of the notion of universal fulfilment (assuming their fulfilment depended upon it), and their greater ambitions will therefore be incorporated into the apparently lesser goal.

-Thus, knowing that there will be many who would not feel personally fulfilled as a contributing member of a society with no greater ambition than its own well-being, we also consider as incorporated in this aim the attainment and progression of great questions like "what's it all about?
-Why are we here?".
+Thus, knowing that there will be many who would not feel personally fulfilled as a contributing member of a society with no greater ambition than its own well-being, we also consider as incorporated in this aim the attainment and progression of great questions like "what's it all about?", "Why are we here?".

 ## Philosophical Fundamentals